Elewana Elephant Pepper Camp

 Enjoy a dawn hot air balloon ride floating over animals below

-Call us on (858) 523-9000 to start planning your vacation to Elephant Pepper Camp - Mara or take a look at our itineraries to Maasai Mara and Southern Kenya
+Call us on to start planning your holiday to Elewana Elephant Pepper Camp or take a look at our itineraries to Maasai Mara and Southern Kenya

 There are eight canvas tented rooms with en-suite dressing rooms, flush toilets and safari showers with running water.
 There are also two beautiful larger honeymoon tents, which can also be used for families as they can put a couple of extra beds in the tent.
 The main lounge/dining tent offers family style dining and a help-yourself bar.
 Activities include day and night game drives in 4-wheel drive Land Rovers, guided walks to look at the smaller things, and also bush picnics.
 The homely atmosphere of the camp is part of its unique charm and the staff are friendly and welcoming.
 Delicious meals by the campfire or on a bush breakfast in the open plains are some of the lasting memories to take home.

 The accommodation at Elephant Pepper Camp comprises ten en-suite tents – 8 luxury safari tents and 2 honeymoon/family suites.

 Extra beds can be added to accommodate children under the age of 16 years only.
 The maximum capacity in camp at any one time is 22 (six extra beds).

 There are 4 double tents with en-suite bathroom consisting on a safari shower and flush toilet.
 The rooms have a private verandah with hammock.